irrg/character-sheets/rellis.md

 ## CYPHERS (2/2)
 - **Destiny Module** (level 5)
   *Usable:* Crystal nodule affixed to tool
-  > For the next 28 hours, each time the tool the nodule is attached to is used to repair, craft, or modify an object or structure, the tool provides the user an additional asset to the task.
+  > For the next 28 hours, each time the tool the module is attached to is used to repair, craft, or modify an object or structure, the tool provides the user an additional asset to the task.

+## ARTIFACTS

-- **Shapemetal** (level 6)
+- **Launcher** (level 7)
-  *Usable:* Canister containing a silvery, shapeable clay
-  > *Effect:* This metallic clay can be shaped and greatly expanded to create individual tools or objects such as a hammer, a ladder, or a basic structure such as a wall, bench, floor, staircase, and so on, as long as the total volume created could fit in a 10-foot (3 m) cube.
-Once formed, the structure or objects are permanent.
+- *Form:* Metal tube with a set of winding synth tubes wrapped around it
+- *Effect:* This device launches anything about the size of a fist or smaller with great force to very long range.
+An inert object, such as a rock, inflicts the artifact’s level in damage.
+A detonation cypher (or similar explosive) can also be launched to activate on impact.
+- *Depletion:* 1 in 1d20

 ## ARMOR
 - 3 (Fancy armor)